Skip to main content

 The complementary positioning

 Pulse and Notion AI are complementary, not competitive.
-Most engineering teams that use Pulse also use Notion AI.
+Pulse is built to run alongside Notion AI, not replace it.
 Notion AI handles the Notion specific work (drafting docs, summarizing pages, querying databases).
 Pulse handles the cross tool work (decision tracking, commitment management, Skills compilation, cross tool retrieval).

-If you are an engineering team and Notion AI feels limiting (you keep wishing it could see Slack, GitHub, or Linear), the issue is structural rather than something Notion AI will fix in the next release.
-Their architecture is tied to Notion as the primitive.
-The cross tool layer needs to live elsewhere.
+If you are an engineering team and Notion AI feels limiting (search results from connected tools when what you wanted was the decision and its history), the issue is structural rather than something the next release will fix.
+Notion’s architecture is tied to the page as the primitive.
+The cross tool process layer needs to live elsewhere.

 Pulse is built specifically for that layer.
 Live demo at pulsehq.tech.